 Silver's price ratio to gold briefly hit 15:1 in 1980 and set a new record in March 2020 with a spike to about 125:1.
 But its "normal" range oscillates between 40 and 80.

 Like a stone tossed into a quiet pool, the rings of effect will spread out in ever-widening circles, when (not if) this comes to pass.

 As Willem Middelkoop, Author of The Big Reset says, "If silver breaks, then the gold manipulation might break as well, and then you will have a real crisis within the monetary system, because then the dollar system is at risk...
 This is what can happen, and I believe will happen to silver...

-There are structural changes for silver in the supply/demand metric, projected growth of new use cases, degradation of a decades-long pattern of unrestrained "paper silver" futures and mining share selling – not to mention changing investment demand ratios compared to industrial use.
+There are structural changes for silver in the supply/demand metric, the projected growth of new use cases, degradation of a decades-long pattern of unrestrained "paper silver" futures, and mining share selling – not to mention changing investment demand ratios compared to industrial use.

 The First Stage: Just moving the ratio into the lower range of 40:1 gives us all-time nominal highs and vast outperformance for silver.